-e Line of Authority for Waiver Operation.
-Specify the state line of authority for the operation of the waiver ct one ): $\bigcirc$ The waiver is operated by the State Medicaid agency.
+1. State Line of Authority for Waiver Operation.
+Specify the state line of authority for the operation of the waiver (select one): ○ The waiver is operated by the State Medicaid agency.
 Specify the Medicaid agency division/unit that has line authority for the operation of the waiver program (select one): ○ The Medical Assistance Unit.
-Specify the unit name: (Do not complete item A-2) • Another division/unit within the State Medicaid agency that is separate from the Medical Assistance Unit.
+Specify the unit name: ♦ (Do not complete item A-2) Another division/unit within the State Medicaid agency that is separate from the Medical Assistance Unit.
 Specify the division/unit name.
-This includes administrations/divisions under the umbrella agency that has been identified as the Single State Medicaid Agency. ^ interagency agreement or memorandum of understanding that sets forth the authority and arrangements for this policy is available through the Medicaid agency to CMS upon request.
-(Complete item A-2-b).
+This includes administrations/divisions under the umbrella agency that has been identified as the Single State Medicaid Agency.
+(Complete item A-2-a).